-- Course Week: Because online courses do not have a "fixed" meeting day, our week will start on Mondays (August 24) and finish on Sundays (December 6) Major Assignments notwithstanding, all Activities should be completed on or before the Sunday of the course week. - Log-in Frequency: Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least 3 times per week. - Participation: Students are expected to actively engage in all course activities throughout the semester, which include viewing of all course materials, completing course activities and assignments, and participating in course discussions and group interactions.
+- Course Week: Because online courses do not have a "fixed" meeting day, our week will start on Mondays (January 24) and finish on Sundays.
+Major Assignments notwithstanding, all Activities should be completed on or before the Sunday of the course week. - Log-in Frequency: Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least 3 times per week. - Participation: Students are expected to actively engage in all course activities throughout the semester, which include viewing of all course materials, completing course activities and assignments, and participating in course discussions and group interactions. - Technical Competence: Students are expected to demonstrate competence in the use of all course technology.
+Students who are struggling with technical components of the course are expected to seek assistance from the instructor and/or College or University technical services. - Technical Issues: Students should anticipate some technical difficulties during the semester and should, therefore, budget their time accordingly.
+Late work will not be accepted based on individual technical issues. - Workload: Please be aware that this course is not self-paced.
+Students are expected to meet specific deadlines and due dates listed in the Class Schedule section of this syllabus.
+It is the student's responsibility to keep track of the weekly course schedule of topics, readings, activities and assignments due.